 Stellenbosch University (SU) is committed to applying the values of equity, participation, transparency, service, tolerance and mutual respect, dedication, scholarship, responsibility and academic freedom in all its activities (as contained in the SU Vision Statement).
 This includes, by definition all the research conducted at the University.
-SU is of the view that good science assumes ethical accountability according to nationally and internationally acceptable norms.
+SU is of the view that good science assumes ethical accountability according to national and international acceptable norms.
 The responsibility for this lies with every person conducting research under the auspices of SU.

 The University has five Ethics Review Committees, all functioning under the Senate Research Ethics Committee (SREC) namely:

-- Research Ethics Committee: Humanities (REC: Humanities),
+- Research Ethics Committee: Humanities (REC: Humanities)

 - Health Research Ethics Committee 1

 - Research Ethics Committee: Animal Care and Use (REC: ACU)

 - Research Ethics Committee: Biosafety and Environmental Ethics (REC: BEE)

 These committees have a vital function in ensuring that all research activities at SU are conducted within national and international accepted standards and legislation with respect to ethics in research.